Assembly Kids Were Controlled

 The 'Exit & Support Network' has a section devoted to children raised in the World Wide Church of God that is very applicable to Assembly kids.

 Impact on Children of Being Born Into/Raised in a Cultic Group points out a complicating factor for those who grew up in aberrant groups: they have no “pre-cult identity” to go back to.

 While there are genetic tendencies that affect these systems, they are also highly responsive to early life experience.
 If that experience is nurturing and empathetic, the system will wire up one way; if it is harsh and frightening, the same genes will produce a very different wiring....

 ....If you discipline your children in ways that are stressful to them, their stress response systems will change.
 Children may become more fearful and often, they will have a more easily triggered startle response.

-Assembly kids experienced a high level of anxiety most of the time.
+• Assembly kids experienced a high level of anxiety most of the time.
 As adults they may be plagued by constant low-level background anxiety, but then sometimes something perfectly ordinary to most folks suddenly escalates the anxiety.
 What is going on?

 In the 1950's symptoms characteristic of an anxiety disorder were identified in studies to be the result of lack of unconditional love in early life.
 If the child was abused or emotionally rejected by primary caregivers or failed to receive uthentic affirmation early in life, it resulted in stunted emotional growth.
 Today we call this an attachment disorder.